pokt-network/pocket-core/README.md

   -disip string
     	specifies the address of the centralized dispatcher (default "localhost")
-  -dismode int
-    	specifies the mode by which the dispatcher is operating (0) Normal, (1) Migrate, (2) Deprecated
-  -dispatch
-    	specifies if this node is operating as a dispatcher -disrport string
+  -disrport string
     	specifies the relay port of the centralized dispatcher (default "8081")
   -gid string
-    	set the GID for pocket core mvp
+    	set the selfNode.GID for pocket core mvp
 	(default "GID1")
-  -ip string
-        set the IP for pocket core mvp
   -pfile string
     	specifies the filepath for peers.json
 	(default "[datadir]/peers.json")